opentok/screensharing-extensions/firefox/README.md

 3. Edit the index.js file.
 Set the `gDomain` property to match the domain(s) your screen-sharing extension supports.

-4. Package the extension by running the following on the command line:
+4. In the terminal, navigate to the firefox/ScreenSharing directory.
+Then package the extension by running the following on the command line:

-         ./node_modules/.bin/jpm xpi
+         jpm xpi

 5. Firefox now requires that extensions be signed.
 For more information, see [this page on extension signing at mozilla.org][extension-signing].
 However, you can test an